hpcugent/vsc_user_docs/mkdocs/docs/HPC/web_portal.md

 ### Enable debug logging for interactive apps

-When investagting an issue with an interactive app (e.g. fails to start), it can be very helpful (or you will be asked to by support) to provide more debugging information in the output log file.
+When investigating an issue with an interactive app (e.g. failure to start), it can be very helpful (or you will be asked to by support) to provide more debugging information in the output log file.
-To do so, tick `Show advanced options` button (right above the `Launch` button), and tick `Enable extra debugging code to help debug problems` button that appears at top of the page (just under the `Cluster` selection).
+To do so, tick `Show advanced options` button (right above the `Launch` button), and tick `Enable extra debugging code to help debug problems` button that right above it.

-Once the issue is resolved, you can do the same steps to untick the `Enable extra debugging code to help debug problems` button again or it will add the additional command and output with every interactive app you start, and it is not recommended to do this by default.
+Once the issue is resolved, you can do the same steps to untick the `Enable extra debugging code to help debug problems` button again or it will add the additional commands and output with every interactive app you start, and it is not recommended to do this by default.

 ## Custom apps